a1v1n1/COSC310_Project/README.txt

 Addition of the ChatbotSocket class enables the communication of the chatbot with other chatbots, where it is able to communicate through the use of sockets.

+Addition of the spellchecker expands how much the chatbot understands.

+Addition of the synonym finder improved the ability of the chatbot to understand the user.

 Features:
 In the Documentation pdf to include images.